Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 # 1 Intuition and Notation

 In general, binary classification is of great interests since it is the simplest case for multi-classes classification.
 We have seen probabilistic models in the previous sectons such as logistic regression.
-On the other hand, SVM can classify points in a random dimensional space and can sovle the problem by using a determinist algorithm.
+On the other hand, SVM can classify points in a random dimensional space and can sovle the problem by using a deterministic algorithm.

 ![SVM Intuition](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_intuition.png)